ACT: Agentic Classification Tree: Introduction

-We therefore propose to structure LLM and agentic reasoning to address complex classification tasks through verifiable decision patterns on \emph{unstructured data} such as images or texts, in the form of an agentic decision tree.
-Adapting the traditional Decision tree algorithms such as CART~\cite{DBLP:books/wa/BreimanFOS84} and C4.5~\cite{quinlan1993c4}, we propose ACT, an agentic decision tree where each node is defined as a natural language binary question over the input data, iteratively partitioning the data into two subsets at each step.
+Adapting traditional decision tree algorithms such as CART~\cite{DBLP:books/wa/BreimanFOS84} and C4.5~\cite{quinlan1993c4}, we propose the Agentic Classification Tree (ACT).
+In ACT, each node is defined as a binary natural-language question over the input data, iteratively partitioning the data into two subsets at each step.
 The best splits are found using TextGrad~\cite{yuksekgonul2024textgrad}, a prompt-refinement technique providing textual feedback to an agent, to minimize the Gini criterion~\cite{DBLP:books/wa/BreimanFOS84} at each split.
 Ultimately, ACT takes the form of a decision tree (cf. Figure~\ref{fig:full_combined_tb}), each leaf leading to a class prediction after successive splitting.
+The benefits of ACT are therefore the following: \begin{itemize}

-The benefits of ACT are therefore the following: \begin{itemize} \item \textbf{Transparent and structured decision process:} ACT enforces a systematic, rule-based structure that aligns the model's internal reasoning with its observable decision process.
-Its tree-based architecture provides fully traceable and interpretable decision paths, facilitating auditability, human oversight, and intervention—akin to the properties of traditional expert systems.
+\item \textbf{Transparent and structured decision process:} ACT enforces a systematic, rule-based structure that aligns the model's internal reasoning with its observable decision process.
+Its tree-based architecture provides fully traceable and interpretable decision paths, facilitating auditability, human oversight and intervention.

-\item \textbf{Optimized decision process:} we show that decomposing some tasks into subquestions allows to improve performances of LLMs without retraining.
-By automatically finding the most relevant questions at each node, ACT is able to surpass existing methods. \end{itemize}
+\item \textbf{Optimized decision process:} we show that decomposing some tasks into subquestions improves the performance of LLMs without retraining.